Rowena Guanzon

-Maria Rowena Amelia Villena Guanzon (/tl/, born August 29, 1957), is a Filipina lawyer, public servant, and politician who notably served as Philippine Commission on Elections commissioner from 2015 to 2022 under President Benigno Aquino III and President Rodrigo Duterte.
+Maria Rowena Amelia "Bing" Villena Guanzon (/tl/, born August 29, 1957), is a Filipina lawyer, public servant and politician who served as Philippine Commission on Elections commissioner under Presidents Benigno Aquino III and Rodrigo Duterte.
 She had been an audit commissioner before taking office at the Philippine Commission on Elections in February 2015.

 Guanzon was mayor of Cadiz in Negros Occidental until 1992, and also served as chief of staff to Senator Miriam Defensor Santiago.

+Guanzon is a prominent critic of the administration of President Bongbong Marcos.
+She is currently an ally of Vice President Sara Duterte.

 Early life and education

-Guanzon was born on August 29, 1957, to the prominent Guanzon family of Negros Occidental, known for its sugarcane plantations or haciendas.
-Her father is now-retired Regional Trial Court judge Sixto Roxas Guanzon, while her mother, Elvira Causing Villena, is a lawyer and former Cadiz vice-mayor.
+Guanzon was born on August 29, 1957, in Cadiz, Negros Occidental, as the fourth child among eight children of her father, Sixto Guanzon Sr., and her mother, Elvira Villena-Guanzon.
+She attended primary school at Cadiz West Elementary School in Cadiz and graduated in 1970.
+She attended secondary school at the Silliman University High School in Dumaguete.
+She was almost expelled from Siliman for protesting against school rules in her fourth year.
+She graduated from Siliman in 1974.

-"Bing" attended Yuba City High School in California as an exchange student 1974-75.
-Guanzon attended Silliman University High School in Dumaguete.
-She then took up economics at the University of the Philippines Diliman, and upon graduation proceeded to earn her law degree from the University of the Philippines College of Law, graduating in the top ten of her class and receiving a dean's medal.
-Guanzon also holds a master's degree in public administration from Harvard University's Kennedy School of Government, where she was an Edward S. Mason fellow and class marshal.
+She graduated from the University of the Philippines Diliman with a degree in Economics, and earned her law degree from the University of the Philippines College of Law, graduating in the top ten of her class and receiving a dean's medal.
+She also holds a master's degree in public administration from Harvard University's Kennedy School of Government, where she was an Edward S. Mason fellow and class marshal until she graduated in 1995.